AlessandroGnutti/SBGFTs/README.md

 Folder In includes the eigenvectors of the SBGFTs, KLTs and SOTs in their corresponding files .mat.

-Note that the KLTs can be re-generated running the script generateKLT.m (see below), as well as the SOTs finding the code in the folder generateSOT.
+Note that the KLTs can be re-generated running the script generateKLT.m (see below), as well as the SOTs with the code located in the folder generateSOT.

 Files
 --------------------